 This is a neat opportunity for young women interested in becoming problem solvers and creative thinkers to spend time experiencing the ever-changing and exciting field of engineering.
 Activities are focused on displaying how engineers turn dreams into reality.
-TTU engineering professors as well as professional engineers will lead hands-on activities in a relaxed atmosphere.
+Tech engineering professors as well as professional engineers will lead hands-on activities in a relaxed atmosphere.
 College students will serve as chaperones.

 EaF One Day Workshop

 For young ladies in 5th and 6th grades, Engineering a Future is a one day workshop at the end of Engineering Week, in February.
 A $12 fee covers all activities, lunch, and a commemorative T-shirt.

 Register via computer with the option to pay by credit card, check or invoice.
 Visit the STEM Center website, www.tntech.edu/STEM and follow the link to Engineering a Future.
 The information is available mid-November through early January.